tinymce/tinymce-docs/enterprise/check-links.md

 ## Link Checker self-hosted quick setup

-Once you've got the [server-side component]({{ site.baseurl }}/enterprise/server/) installed, additional configuration to your `application.conf` file is required.
+Once you have the [server-side component]({{ site.baseurl }}/enterprise/server/) installed, additional configuration to your `application.conf` file is required.
 (Don't forget to restart the Java application server after updating the configuration.)

 This element configures the Link Checker service's built-in cache.
 When a hyperlink is checked and confirmed valid, the result is cached to save unnecessary network traffic in the future.